 To decrease the duration of “off-times” between doses of dopamine replacement.

-To reduce the occurrence of various forms of nocturnal movement that occurs with Parkinson’s disease.
+To reduce insomnia and nocturnal movement that occur concomitantly with Parkinson’s disease.

 To reduce the total drug burden of Parkinson’s disease patients.